Château La Mission Haut-Brion 2011 - Cru Classé de Graves

 Wine rated (2014 guide) 95/100 (Extraordinary wine)

-The small production (4,150 cases) of La Mission-Haut-Brion in 2011 reflects the nobility and complexity of this great terroir.
-Aromas of burning embers, scorched earth, blueberry, blackcurrant, licorice, and spices burst from the glass of this dense ruby/purple-colored wine.
-Full-bodied (atypical for 2011), but without any harsh edges, this opulent, multidimensional, fleshy, rich, surprisingly long, balanced wine is another great success in what is almost the centenary of remarkable wines produced from this sacred vineyard.
-This long-lived 2011 should be reasonably ripe in 4 to 6 years and should age well for two decades.
-A revelation in a vintage that is unlikely to receive much exciting press.
+La Mission-Haut-Brion’s small 2011 vintage (4,150 cases) reflects the nobility and complexity of this great terroir.
+Aromas of glowing embers, scorched earth, blueberries, blackcurrants, licorice, and spices burst from the glass of this dense, ruby-purple wine.
+Full-bodied (unusual for 2011), yet without harsh edges, this opulent, multidimensional, fleshy, rich, surprisingly long, and balanced wine is yet another great success in what is nearly the centennial of remarkable wines produced from this sacred vineyard.
+This long-lived 2011 should be reasonably mature in 4 to 6 years and have a shelf life of two decades.
+A revelation in a vintage that will likely not receive much exciting press coverage.

 About the estate: